Rick Ross Maintains 100-Pound Weight Loss With CrossFit Workouts: Is Well After Health Scare

 “Four days out of the week, I still go put in 45 minutes at the gym,” Ross told ABC News.
 “And that balance is what got me where I’m at.
 I’m happy and I feel good.”

-The former couch potato said his weight loss secret was to cut back on heavy meals late in the day and to exercise regularly.
+The former couch potato said his weight-loss secret was to cut back on heavy meals late in the day and to exercise regularly.

 “I try to throw in healthy snacks in between the meals,” Rick said.
 “That was really my trick, and slowing down the heavy meals as it got later in the day.
 Maybe at 9 or 10 p.m., I will eat a salad versus 2 in the morning being in the studio eating steaks, prime rib and everything else.
 And that’s what I had to change.”